secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 If you wish to remotely manage your NUC from another machine within your network, here's how you can.

+## Windows Users
-2. If you're using Windows 10 64-bit or newer, launch PuTTY then enter the IP address of your Secret Node into the "Host Name" field.
+If you're using Windows 10 64-bit or newer, launch PuTTY then enter the IP address of your Secret Node into the "Host Name" field.
 Then click open.
+This will allow you to remote administrate your Secret Node from a windows machine.

 If you don't already have putty then download it.
 * Go to [Putty.org](https://www.putty.org/)